• Home

 800 steps to The Monastery in Petra Jordan

-Jordan is a primarily Muslim country, so conservative dress is advisable for men and women traveling in Jordan.
-Low-cut or crop tops are a no-no, and shorts are fairly out-of-place (even though you will find that many tourists wear shorts and sleeveless tops in public).
-I would recommend that you cover up your knees and shoulders (at the very least) in Jordan.
-Read more about dos and dont’s in Jordan here.
+One of the most important things to know before visiting Jordan is that it is a primarily Muslim country, so conservative dress is very much advisable for men and women traveling in Jordan.
+Low-cut or crop tops are a no-no, and even shorts are fairly out-of-place (even though you will find that many tourists wear shorts and sleeveless tops in public).

 9. There are many 5-star luxury hotels in Jordan